CAMBRIDGE DRAWING SOCIETY

 Members are entitled to participate in all Society activities and to vote at the Annual General Meeting, at any other specifically convened meeting or in any postal or electronic vote organized by the Society Committee.

 b.
 Application for Membership - Applicants for membership of the Society must submit four recent works, or not less than two if sculpture or ceramics, to the Selection Committee of the Annual Exhibition.

 All necessary information may be obtained from the Honorary Secretary and will be displayed on the Society website.

-(d) Friends - Anyone may become a Friend by applying to the Honorary Secretary, and thereafter paying an annual subscription, which shall be determined by the Committee and subject to approval at the next Annual General Meeting.
+d.
+Friends - Anyone may become a Friend by applying to the Honorary Secretary, and thereafter paying an annual subscription, which shall be determined by the Committee and subject to approval at the next Annual General Meeting.
 Friends may attend the Society's open meetings and lectures, and participate in all society activities but are non-exhibiting and non-voting (except where the condition in item 4a. below applies.)

-5. (a) The management of the Society shall be vested in a Committee which shall consist of The President (Chairman), the Honorary Secretary, the Honorary Treasurer and no fewer than seven and no more than ten Ordinary members.
+a.
+The management of the Society shall be vested in a Committee which shall consist of The President (Chairman), the Honorary Secretary, the Honorary Treasurer, and no fewer than seven and no more than ten Ordinary members.
 In addition, one Friends of the Society representative may sit on the Committee, and have voting rights on the Committee.

 The Committee may co-opt additional Members but these shall retire at the next Annual General Meeting.

-(b) Quorum: No business shall be transacted at a Committee meeting unless five members are present.
+b.
+Quorum: No business shall be transacted at a Committee meeting unless five members (excluding the Friends representative) are present.